Tooth Resorption in Dogs

 Your veterinarian will outline a treatment plan that will minimize pain and suffering for your dog.
 Treatment options include:

 • Watchful waiting.
-When the lesions are early and the tooth crown is not affected, your veterinarian may recommend regular follow-up.
-Follow-up visits determine if/when some form of intervention is required.
+When the lesions are early and the tooth crown is not affected, your veterinarian may recommend regular follow-up visits to determine if/when some form of intervention is required.

 • Extraction.
-When the tooth resorption has extended into the oral cavity, causing painful inflammation within the tooth crown, your veterinarian will recommend removing the affected tooth (teeth).
+When the tooth resorption has extended into the oral cavity, causing painful inflammation within the tooth crown, your veterinarian will recommend removing the affected tooth or teeth.

 Related Articles